How to assign a permanent drive letter to a USB drive on Windows

 Change Drive Letter and Paths option in Disk Management in Windows 10

-6. In the next window, you click on the Change button.
+6. In the next window, you click the Change button.

 The Change button in the Change Drive Letter and Paths window